readthedocs/blog/adding-markdown-support.rst

 Commonmark is a great option for this.

 We imagine that API reference documentation will continue to be authored in RST for quite some time.
-Also index pages and other reference heavy content will continune to be RST.
+Also index pages and other reference heavy content will continue to be RST.
 FAQ's, blog posts, and other less reference heavy content is a great candidate for writing in Commonmark.

 Feedback